raphael-proust/raphael-proust.github.io/cv.md

 	This task involved some changes to the library itself as well as corresponding changes throughout the rest of the project.
 	Because changes to the rest of the code were large, it also involved carefully preparing the git history of the merge requests.

-- **OCaml 5 readiness**

-	I led the effort to investigate the blockers preventing the Tezos project from upgrading to the newer major release of OCaml: OCaml 5.
+	Similarly, I led the effort in improving the in-house de/serialisation library and releasing it into the larger OCaml ecosystem.
-	The main issues were related to API compatibility and packaging.
+	This also involved writing precise API documentation and a user-oriented tutorial.

+- **Long term technical planning**

-	I also led the effort into the long-term planning of using the new features of OCaml 5 whilst accommodating our existing code-base.
+	I led the OCaml 5 readiness effort: fixing the issues that prevented the Tezos project from upgrading to the newer major release of OCaml, investigating the uses of the release's features and how they would integrate in our existing code-base.

+    I led the roadmapping and part of the project management to shift the project to a monorepo.

 - **Other miscellaneous**